-Every day since 10 December 2013, the @HaggardHawks Twitter feed has been bringing you a daily Word of the Day.
-As a general rule (as with all HH words) these Words of the Day are lifted from the more obscure corners of often the more obscure dictionaries, with the aim of bringing you a daily shot of vocabulary of which you’ll hopefully never have heard.
-And now, there’s an entire year’s worth of words on offer—with an extra slice of historical trivia thrown in for good measure.
+Every day since 10 December 2013, Haggard Hawks has brought you a daily Word of the Day over on Twitter.
+As a rule (as with all the words on HH), these tend to be lifted from the most obscure corners of the most obscure dictionaries, with the aim of bringing you a new word every day that you’ve hopefully never heard before.
+And now, we’ve an entire year’s worth of words to bring you—with an extra slice of historical trivia thrown in for good measure.

-So you can celebrate JRR Tolkien’s birthday on 3 January with the story behind a word he invented, eucatastophe.
-The date a brand new top hat caused a riot in central is marked with the story behind alamodic, a seventeenth century word for something that is the height of fashion.
-And the date on which the entirely ice-bound Battle of Texel was fought in 1795—23 January—is commemorated with the story behind the word ice-legs, the ability to keep one’s balance on frozen ground.
+So you can celebrate JRR Tolkien’s birthday on 3 January with eucatastrophe, a word he invented.
+The date on which a brand new top hat caused a riot in central is marked with the story behind the word alamodic—a seventeenth-century word for something that is the height of fashion.
+And the date on which the entirely ice-bound Battle of Texel was fought in 1795 is commemorated with the story behind the word ice-legs, the ability to keep one’s balance on frozen ground.

 quaaltagh (n.) the first person you meet on New Year’s Day